robenkleene/design-references/houdini/houdini-cameras.md

 ## Lock Camera

-The lock icon in the `Display options` (toolbar along the right of the `3D Scene View`) locks the view port to the camera, so that navigating the scene also moves the camera.
+The lock icon (or `⌘\`) in the `Display options` (toolbar along the right of the `3D Scene View`) locks the view port to the camera, so that navigating the scene also moves the camera.

-- `⌘\`: Lock camera or light to view (this only works if the camera is selected in the `Network Editor`)